This small Central American country offers numerous beautiful natural monuments as well as some exciting archaeological monuments.

 - Diquis Valley Spheres and Spheres on Isla del Caño - Puntarenas.
 Very unusual monument - perfectly round stone (granite) spheres, some up to 16 tons heavy.
 This is an ancient monument, although exact timing and culture are unknown.
 Many spheres in Isla del Caño are still in their original place - some are located in an ancient cemetery of Boruca people.
 Spheres have been found also in some remote parts of Osa Peninsula.

 - Guayabo de Turrialba - Cartago.
-Most impressive archaeological monument in Costa Rica: a 218 ha large city (or ceremonial centre?) which was inhabited in 1000 BC - 1400 AD.
-It is estimated that circa 800 AD here lived some 10,000 poeople.
+Most impressive archaeological monument in Costa Rica: city or ceremonial centre (size - 218 ha) which was inhabited in 1000 BC - 1400 AD.
+It is estimated that roughly in 800 AD here lived some 10,000 poeople.
 Site contains remnants of stone structures, paved streets and plazas, complex aqueducts, bridges.
 Here are located also the mysterious round stone balls characteristic for this region.
 Here have been found numerous petroglyphs which show animals, geometric figures and possible conceptual signs of proto-writing.
 Found also numerous golden items.